Get involved at Greens Windmill

 How to apply.....

-All applicants are required to attend a one to one interview with a volunteer coordinator, to learn more about Nottingham Museums, our values, policies, to talk further about the role you have applied to do, and as a chance for you to ask any questions.
+All applicants are required to attend a one to one interview with a member of staff to learn more about Greens Windmill, our values, policies, to talk further about the role you have applied to do, and as a chance for you to ask any questions.
 It is also an opportunity for us to get you know better and ensure you are placed in the role best suited to your skills and interests.

-All volunteers will receive an general induction to NCMG and to their specific site or role.
+All volunteers will receive an general induction to Greens Windmill and to their specific site or role.
 Induction is designed as a friendly welcome and introduction to the site and area you will be volunteering at and will provide you with a clear idea of what to expect in your first days and weeks.
-It will also help you understand how you will be contributing to the museum service.
+It will also help you understand how you will be contributing to the site.